ethereum/EIPs/EIPS/eip-1.md

 **Draft** - The first formally tracked stage of an EIP in development.
 An EIP is merged by an EIP Editor into the EIP repository when properly formatted.

 **Review** - An EIP Author marks an EIP as ready for and requesting Peer Review.
+For ERC EIPs, author SHOULD provide (or convince someone to provide) a reference implementation before moving to `Review` status.

 **Last Call** - This is the final review window for an EIP before moving to `Final`.
 An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.